-Norwegian Dagfinn Ringaas thinks the world should know about the University of Wollongong’s Sydney Business School (SBS).
+Norwegian Dagfinn Ringaas thinks the world should know about the University of Wollongong’s Sydney Business School.

-Dagfinn, who is now Microsoft Business Solutions Director for Norway, credits his MBA from the SBS campus in Sydney’s CBD as opening up a whole range of career opportunities when he graduated in 2005.
+Dagfinn, who is now Microsoft Business Solutions Director for Norway, credits his MBA from the Sydney Business School campus in Sydney’s CBD as opening up a whole range of career opportunities when he graduated in 2005.